HardlyDifficult/Tutorials/Chapter1.md

 TODO - Debugging tip / talk about the defaults in code vs inspector.
 Check your values.
 Maybe we should be more explicit in the steps.

 TODO - FAQ.
 Scripts don't work if the class is named different from the file.
 Not normally true for C#.
 And no error presented.
 It just won't be selectable as a component.

+TODO testing - increase the time scale while in play mode.

 # Next chapter